Dietrich Facts and Figures

 - Currently, the Dietrich College is home to six American Academy of Arts and Sciences members: John R. Anderson, Psychology; Joseph B. Kadane, Statistics; Roberta Klatzky, Psychology; George Loewenstein, Social and Decision Sciences; Teddy Seidenfeld, Philosophy; and Wilfred Sieg, Philosophy.

-- Four Dietrich College faculty members belong to the National Academy of Science: Psychology’s John R. Anderson and Marlene Behrmann; Institute of Politics and Strategy's Baruch Fischhoff and Statistics’ Larry Wasserman.
+- Four Dietrich College faculty members belong to the National Academy of Sciences: Psychology’s John R. Anderson and Marlene Behrmann; Institute of Politics and Strategy's Baruch Fischhoff and Statistics & Data Sciences’ Larry Wasserman.

 - Sheldon Cohen, in the Psychology Department, and the Institute for Politics and Strategy's Baruch Fischhoff are members of the National Academy of Medicine.

 - Carnegie Mellon’s only member of the National Academy of Education is from the Dietrich College: the Psychology Department’s David Klahr.

 - In 2007 and 2008, Social and Decision Sciences’ David Hounshell and History’s Joel Tarr won back-to-back Da Vinci Awards from the Society of the History of Technology.
 The award recognizes a lifetime of excellence in the history of technology.